Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Polarization-resolved vector dynamics in an FLRW background

-{The term $(\sqrt{\W})''/\sqrt{\W}$ is fixed by canonical normalization.
-It contributes at the same order in the small-amplitude expansion as the modulation of $\mA^2/\W$ and should therefore be retained in any controlled treatment of the tuned branch.}
+The final term arises entirely from canonical normalization.
+Importantly, it contributes at the same perturbative order as the modulation of the effective mass term $a^2\mA^2/\W$ and must therefore be retained in any systematic treatment of the tuned instability branch.